atomicdata-dev/atomic-data-docs/src/get-involved.md

 - Thom van Kalkeren (who came up with many great ideas on how to work with RDF)
 - Tim Berners-Lee (for everything he did for linked data and the web)
-- Ruben Verborgh (for doing great work with RDF)
+- Ruben Verborgh (for doing great work with RDF, such as the TPF spec)
 - All the other people who worked on the RDF specification
+- Pat McConnell (lots of valuable feedback on initial Atomic Data docs)